monome/docs/crow/teletype.md

 ## essentials

-Like Teletype's built-in outputs, any voltage value in the following examples is 14-bit, so we need to use Teletype's lookup tables to help translate, eg:
+Like Teletype's built-in outputs, any voltage value in the following examples is 14-bit, so we need to use Teletype's lookup tables to help translate to crow, eg:

 - `V x`: lookup volt value `x` (0-10)
 - `VV x`: lookup precision volt value `x` (0-1000, for 0.00 to 10.00 volts)